 Paul joined the Trust in January 2015 and has a broad portfolio which includes responsibility for nursing, quality, risk management, safeguarding, practice development, patient experience and involvement, Mental Health Act and Mental Capacity Act, safeguarding, infection prevention and control.
 Paul originally trained in Devon as a Psychiatric Health Nurse before moving to Essex.
 He was previously Director of Operations and Nursing at North Essex Partnership University NHS Foundation Trust.

 Paul's special interests include nurse education, service development, aggression and violence management and developing new clinical roles.
 He is a keen advocate of the Associate Practitioner role and has experience in profiling these into integrated care pathways and teams.
-Paul was appointed as a visiting professor at Essex University for his work in developing both pre-registration training and research.
+Paul was appointed as a visiting professor at Essex University for his work in developing both pre-registration training and research and was appointed as an Honorary Professor of the University of Exeter.
 He is also a director of a mental health charity in India - Shant Manas, which means 'peaceful mind' in Hindi.

 You can follow Paul on Twitter: @PaulKeedwell